AxelUser/maltsev.space/src/posts/012-simd-within-a-register-how-i-doubled-hash-table-lookup-performance/index.md

 </Scrollbox>

-I'm not about to introduce complexity for negative gain, so the `BitConverter` version was a non-starter.
+> [!question] So what's next?

-Even the shifting version is quite performant, can we do better?
+> Even the shifting version is quite performant, can we do better?
 Maybe just eliminate the loop entirely?

 ## Finding a Byte with Masking